Searchbreed

 Dalmatians need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-Athletic spotted breed. ~1,300-1,700 kcal/day.
+Athletic spotted breed.
+Calorie needs vary with size, sex, and activity.
 Unique purine metabolism makes diet critical for bladder stone prevention.
 Key nutrients to look for: low-purine protein sources, omega-3.
 Avoid: organ meats, high-purine proteins (sardines, mackerel).

 Dalmatians are better suited to experienced owners.
 They're dignified, smart, outgoing — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.